 - engage and empower members of the affected community in the development of the project;

-· Rely on a high degree of coordination among the public, multiple levels of government and the private sector to improve recreation opportunities; and
+- benefit from a high degree of coordination among the public, multiple levels of government, and the private sector, to improve recreation opportunities for all; and

 As the lead agency for Land and Water Conservation Fund (LWCF), the application process will begin with the Georgia Department of Natural Resources (DNR).
-Applications will be accepted by our office through the close of business on May 1, 2020 (4:00 pm).
-Submissions will be evaluated by DNR staff and the top four will be forwarded to NPS to compete in the national competition.
-An estimate of 40 or more proposals will be preliminarily selected and invited to develop and submit a final application for funding.
+Applications will be accepted by our office 4:00 p.m. on July 23, 2021.
+Submissions will be evaluated by DNR staff and the top two projects will be forwarded to NPS to compete in the national competition.
+NPS estimates that at least 75 proposals will be preliminarily selected and invited to develop and submit a final application for funding.
 If your project is selected at the national level, additional information will be required.

-*for the purposes of this competition, ‘underserved communities are those with: (1) no existing parks; (2) some existing parks but not enough to support the size of the population of the service area or otherwise able to satisfy existing recreational demand; or (3) some existing parks (potentially even an adequate number of parks) that are so deteriorated/obsolete or underdeveloped that a major redevelopment or rehabilitation would significantly increase the number of people who could be served and/or significantly increase the types of recreational opportunities that would be provided (in a way that could be equated to the impact of a new park).
+*for the purposes of this competition, ‘underserved communities' are those with: (1) no existing parks; (2) some existing parks but not enough to support the size of the population of the service area or otherwise able to satisfy existing recreational demand; or (3) some existing parks (potentially even an adequate number of parks) that are so deteriorated/obsolete or underdeveloped that a major redevelopment or rehabilitation is necessary to significantly increase the number of people or users groups who could be served in a way that would be equivalent to a new park.

 Please note: This program is a completely separate application process from our LWCF grant program.
 If you are currently receiving or have recently received LWCF grant(s), for the park, you may not apply for an ORLP grant at the same park.

-1. Represent a jurisdiction of at least 50,000 people AND be situated within the geographic boundary of the urbanized areas delineated by the 2010 Census.
+The project sponsor must represent a jurisdiction of at least 50,000 people AND be situated within or contiguous with the geographic boundary of one of the 497 urbanized areas delineated by the Census Bureau.

 Acquisition and/or development of public parkland that is physically located within or contiguous to the boundaries of the urban area.